hakanErgin/class-5-project-lazyvariable/README.md

 ## Description:

 The user is be able to create their `CV` by filling the fields and their `Portfolio` importing their projects from github.
+And then they can view "Preview" their info.
+They should then be able to have this printed out in a nice format.

 **Users are able to:**